Guide to public transport in Osijek, Croatia

-Osijek is the largest city in Slavonia and the fourth largest city in Croatia.
+Osijek is Slavonia’s largest city and Croatia’s fourth largest city.
 Osijek is truly unique as it is the city with the most green areas and parks in Croatia.
-It’s historical sites include Tvrđa fortress and the old city center.
+Its historical sites include Tvrđa fortress and the old city center.

-A single ticket for Osijek’s public transport can be bought from the driver and is valid for one ride in any direction.
+A single ticket for Osijek’s public transport can be bought from the driver.
+It is valid for one ride of 60-minute duration in any direction.
 The cost of a single ticket is 1,46 euros.

 The daily card is a paper ticket valid for an unlimited number of rides in both trams and buses and through all zones on the day of purchase.